Fleas and How to Treat for Them

 You Saw A Flea!
 Now What?

 For those dogs suffering from flea allergies, many of them will have a specific pattern of itchiness.
 They tend to be irritated from the waist down (this includes their back, back of their legs, inside of their thighs, tail and stomach).
 It is very important to keep them on a monthly flea preventative.
-Unfortunately the fleas in the Lowcountry tend to be pretty tough so most over the counter flea preventatives are not effective against our flea population.
+Unfortunately fleas tend to be pretty tough so most over the counter flea preventatives are not effective against our flea population.
 I think they have tools and superpowers.
-Instead we have found that only prescription flea preventatives (*Nexgard/ *Trifexis) are effective in this area.
+Instead we have found that only prescription oral flea preventatives are effective in our coastal areas.
 It’s also important for our furry friends to stay on flea prevention year-round because of our temperate winters.
-It does not stay cold long enough in the Charleston area to kill our super strong fleas.
+It does not stay cold long enough in the Southeast to kill our super strong fleas.

 Of course, we cannot forget about our feline friends.
 If you have cats in the house that are not on any flea prevention, they are usually a big source of fleas - even if they have never set a paw outside!
 We bring in fleas on our socks, pants, etc to our poor kitty friends.
 If you have a dog, the fleas can hitch a ride on both you and your dog.
 Now they have entered your home, bypassed your security system and are headed straight for kitty.
 Kitty is not wearing any flea prevention because he is “indoor only”.
 The fleas are very excited because they can hang out on kitty and reproduce in your house and you will not be the wiser…Until the flea population reaches a tipping point.
 This is when you will either see fleas on you, kitty or the dog.
 Remember to ensure all dogs and cats are on prescription flea prevention every month.
 If we only treat 1 pet in the house, the others are serving as a source of fleas.